alexk49/task-journal/README.md

 ## Journal Entries

-If a habits file is created then each journal entry will consist of three sections: habits, tasks, and notes.
+Each journal entry will consist of three sections: habits, tasks, and notes.

 ### Tasks